 Never place any part of your body where it would be in danger if movement should occur during assembly, installation, operation, maintenance, repair, or moving.

-Keep bystanders and pets at least 75 feet away from the discharge chute and feed hopper.
+Keep all bystanders and pets at least 75 feet away.
+If you are approached, stop the unit immediately.